gogit/docker/README.md

 ## Overview

-The process of getting a docker container up and running Tomcat 8 with a hello world application.
+The process flow of getting a docker container up and running Tomcat 8 with a hello world application.

 ## Prerequisites